-My family and I mainly, my sisters were all sitting in the living room discussing about voting and who was eligible.
-When it came time to vote on my 18th birthday.
-My sisters and I walked to the voting polls because it was walking distance.
+My family and I, mainly, my sisters, were all sitting in the living room discussing voting and who was eligible.
+When it came time to vote on my eighteenth birthday, my sisters and I walked to the voting polls, because it was walking distance.
 Voting was held in a brick community building that we used to use to play games.
 It used to be a bunch of smaller rooms, but now it was open because of the polls.
 I finally felt like I was one of the ones to be counted as an adult.

-Growing up, I never really realized how lucky I was to be able to be living in America, to an American citizen, and to have the power to vote as soon as I turned 18, as I was only months away from my 18th birthday, and actually being able to cast a vote.
-I began to develop a better understanding of my rights, privilege, and responsibility as a soon to be voter.
+Growing up, I never really realized how lucky I was to be able to be living in America, to be an American citizen, and to have the power to vote as soon as I turned eighteen, as I was only months away from my eighteenth birthday, and actually being able to cast a vote.
+I began to develop a better understanding of my rights, privilege, and responsibility as a soon-to-be voter.

-First and foremost, as an American citizen, I was given the right to vote by the 15th amendment and the constitution, but even though it is a fundamental freedom, I would still consider voting a privilege.
-After gaining independence from Britain, I was glad they gave me power to vote for whomever I please, so I can determine by choice who I would like to lead this country, to allow me to influence the decisions of the government to better this country, and I am glad they did just that.
+First and foremost, as an American citizen, I was given the right to vote by the fifteenth amendment and the Constitution, but even though it is a fundamental freedom, I would still consider voting a privilege.
+After the United States gained independence from Britain, they gave me power to vote for whomever I please, so I can determine by choice who I would like to lead this country, to allow me to influence the decisions of the government to better this country, and I am glad they did just that.